 COVID-19 cases in assisted living facilities and nursing homes have been devastating, as the virus has been spreading like wildfire through our most vulnerable population living in such close quarters together.
 As a result, many families are transferring their elderly parents home, which raises a number of considerations to think through.

-Stay Home Care, the experts in senior care in Brentwood, TN and the surrounding area, is here to help with the information you need to ensure a smooth transition to living with aging parents.
+Stay Home Care, the experts in home care in Franklin, TN and the surrounding areas, is here to help with the information you need to ensure a smooth transition to living with aging parents.
 A good place to begin is by answering these questions:

 - Is there enough room in your home for the senior to have a separate space for privacy?

 - How will the move affect other family members?
 For example, will one of your children need to give up his/her bedroom and share with a brother or sister?

 - If you are working outside of the home, who will care for your loved one while you’re gone?

 - How will vacations be managed?
 Will the older loved one be able to travel with you, or is there a plan you can implement for respite care?

 - Are there any existing (or past) unresolved issues with your loved one that may impact your ability to provide the best level of care?

 - Might there be a problem related to issues such as pets, smoking, or drinking, either on the part of your elderly loved one or someone else in your home?